dell/karavi-observability/docs/TROUBLESHOOTING.md

   dashboards:
     enabled: true

-## Additional grafana server ConfigMap mounts
+## Additional grafana server CofigMap mounts
-## Defines additional mounts with ConfigMap.
-ConfigMap must be manually created in the namespace.
+## Defines additional mounts with CofigMap.
+CofigMap must be manually created in the namespace.
 extraConfigmapMounts: []
 ```
 </details>

 <details>
    <summary>Add to existing Grafana</summary>
 -  This only happens if you configure jsonData to not skip tls verification.
 If this is the case, you'll  need to re-deploy grafana as shown above or, form Grafana UI, edit Karavi-Topology datasource to use the certificate.
 To do the latter
 1. visit your Grafana UI on a browser
 2. navigate to setting and go to Data Sources